jeantessier/jeantessier.com/data/BooksBackLog_2023-11-14_a.md

 year: 2023
 acquired: 2023-11-14

-I like Cappelle's video essays.
-She deals mostly with social issues and perspectives in France.
+I like Cappelle's [video essays](https://www.youtube.com/@AliceCappelle).
+She deals mostly with social issues and perspectives in France and on the Internet.
 Now that she's written a book, I'm curious to read it.